cap-js/ord/README.md

 ## About this project

-Enables generation of ORD document for CAP based applications.
+Open Resource Discovery (ORD) is a protocol that allows applications and services to self-describe their exposed resources and capabilities.
+This plugin enables generation of ORD document for CAP based applications.

 ## Requirements and Setup